Saniiyaa404/Amazon_project/README.md

+## Disclaimer
+THIS PROJECT WAS MADE AS A PERSONAL EDUCATIONAL PROJECT.
+It is **NOT** the official site of the company or brand identified in the project.
+The creator of this page is **NOT affiliated** with the company or brand in any way.
+This page is a **personal project made solely for educational purposes**.

 # Amazon_project
 🛒 Amazon Clone (HTML & CSS Only)
 Welcome to my Amazon Clone – a simple and static replica of the Amazon homepage built using only HTML and CSS.
 This is the first web clone I've ever built, and it helped me understand the structure of real-world websites and how layout, design, and responsiveness come together.